parsilab/parsidate/WORKFLOW.md

 - Open a PR to merge your feature branch into `main` when development is complete.
 - In the PR description, clearly explain the purpose and scope of your changes.
 - Request at least one review from team members or yourself for code quality and correctness.
 - Use **Squash and Merge** to keep the commit history clean and linear.
+  This compresses all your feature branch commits into a single commit on `main`, making history easy to follow.

 ---